-The Pacific white-sided dolphin can be found around the San Juan Islands and Puget Sound, Alaska, Olympic Coast, California, Vancouver Island, and Baja California.
+The Pacific white-sided dolphin can be found around the San Juan Islands, Puget Sound, Alaska, Olympic Coast, California, Vancouver Island, and Baja, California.

 Pantropical Spotted Dolphin

-The Pantropical spotted dolphin has a slender body, with a narrow beak and whitish lips.
-There is a crease between the beak and the melon and a dark stripe from the beak to the flipper.
+The Pantropical spotted dolphin has a slender body with a narrow beak and whitish lips.
+There is a crease between the beak and the melon and a dark stripe from the brim to the flipper.